Dynamic Assortment Selection under the Nested Logit Models: Introduction

-\item UCB policies: Based on this simplified ``nested singleton model'' and using an epoch-based strategy from \cite{Agrawal16MNLBandit}, we propose a upper confidence bound algorithm (UCB), which leads to a worst-case expected regret of $\tilde{O}(\sqrt{MNT}+MN^2)$.
-Although UCB has been a well-known technique for bandit problems, how to adopt this high-level idea to solve a problem with specific structures certainly requires technical innovations (e.g., how to build a confidence bound on a carefully designed parameter, see Lemma \ref{lem:new-nested-concentration}).
-We further note that our UCB policy generalizes the one in \cite{Agrawal16MNLBandit} because our singleton model has \emph{unknown} reward parameters and the utility parameters could exceed one.
+\item UCB policy: We propose an upper confidence bound (UCB) algorithm using an epoch-based strategy from \cite{Agrawal16MNLBandit}, which leads to a worst-case expected regret of $\tilde{O}(\sqrt{MNT})$.
+Although the UCB has been a well-known technique for bandit problems, adopting this high-level idea to solve a problem with specific structures certainly requires technical innovations (e.g., how to build a confidence bound on a carefully designed parameter, see Lemma \ref{lem:new-nested-concentration}). { We further note that our UCB policy generalizes the one in \cite{Agrawal16MNLBandit} because in our model the ``level sets'' are constructed within each nest, and therefore both their revenue and utility parameters are unknown (see Eq. \eqref{eq:nest-level-utility} in Sec.~\ref{sec:reduction}) This contrasts the setting in \cite{Agrawal16MNLBandit} in which the revenue parameters of each single item are known.}

-\item Discretization technique: To further improve the dependence on $N$, we introduce a discretization technique to reduce the size of the action space to $O((1/\delta)^M)$, where $\delta$ is discretization granularity.
-Our first policy without discretization corresponds to a special case of $\delta=0$.
-We are able to show that the proposed space reduction techniques lose very little in terms of optimal expected revenue, i.e., the gap of the optimal expected revenue between the all possible assortment combinations and the reduced action space is at most $\delta$ (see Lemma \ref{lem:discretization}).
-Using the aggregate estimation with an appropriate choice of $\delta \asymp T^{-1/3}$, we obtain our second UCB policy that achieves the regret of $\tilde{O}(\sqrt{M} T^{2/3}+MN T^{1/3})$.
-It is also worthwhile noting the adopted ``nested singleton model'' greatly simplifies our presentation of the second policy, which is almost the same as the first one (only with a different candidate singleton set).
+\item Discretization technique: When $N$ is large, we introduce a discretization technique to reduce the size of the action space to $O((1/\delta)^M)$, where $\delta$ is discretization granularity.
+Our policy without discretization corresponds to a special case of $\delta=0$.
+We are able to show that the proposed space reduction techniques lose very little in terms of optimal expected revenue, i.e., the gap of the optimal expected revenue between all the possible assortment combinations and the reduced action space is at most $\delta$ (see Lemma \ref{lem:discretization}).
+Simulation studies confirm the effectiveness of this discretization heuristic.